-As Cyclone Gaja making a landfall, heavy rain, strong winds batter Tamil Nadu coast
+As Cyclone Gaja closes in, heavy rain, strong winds hit Tamil Nadu coast

-Chennai, Nov 16: Cyclone Gaja is now making a landfall in Tamil Nadu on Thursday late evening, bringing with it extremely heavy rainfall of more than 20 centimetres in the districts of Cuddalore, Nagapattinam, Karaikal, Thiruvarur, Thanjavur, Pudukottai, Ramanathapuram and Thoothukudi, according to the India Meteorological Department (IMD).
+Chennai, Nov 16: Cyclone Gaja will make a landfall in Tamil Nadu on Thursday late evening, bringing with it extremely heavy rainfall of more than 20 centimetres in the districts of Cuddalore, Nagapattinam, Karaikal, Thiruvarur, Thanjavur, Pudukottai, Ramanathapuram and Thoothukudi, according to the India Meteorological Department (IMD).

 IMD further warned of 'heavy to very heavy' rainfall at most places over Tamil Nadu and Puducherry and extremely heavy rainfall at isolated places over Cuddalore, Nagapattinam, Tiruvarur, Thanjavur and Pudukkottai.